ME-DataStudio/waveshare_437_4c/README.md

     - waveshare 4.37 inch 4 color epaper with driver board, model G Which is in turn is Inspired by Weatherman Dashboard for ESPHome.
 Implemented Partial display refresh for nicer appearance and Deep Sleep for longer battery life time.
     - read data from Homeassistant via Homeassistant API.
 Create long-live token in Homeassistant en create a Template with an entity-id and the data i want to show on the epaper.
-    - FeatherS3D has function for battery charge via I2C.
+    - FeatherS3D has function for requesting battery charge via I2C.
 3. ESPhome -> waveshare 4.37in 4 colour is not supported in spi-epaper or waveshare-epaper.
 Some result with spectra-e6 model but very shake (when driver board is cold it works when it warms up it does not.
 I posted the YAML here for others who maybe find a wat